transferwise/tw-context/tw-context-ownership-starter/README.md

 An implementation to automatically set the  `TwContext`'s `owner` attribute, based on which entrypoint the code is running in.

-By default it is configured to use Github teams names as `owner` value.
+By default, it is configured to use GitHub teams names as `owner` value.

 Example configuration.
 ```yaml